 Plan for Missed Departure Scenarios

-If you are flying to a departure port (e.g. Auckland to Sydney to board a cruise), allow at least one night's buffer before the ship sails.
-If your flight is delayed and the ship departs without you, travel insurance covers costs to catch up at the next port - but prevention is better than a claim.
+If you are flying to a departure port such as Sydney from another city, allow at least one night's buffer before the ship sails.
+If your flight is delayed and the ship departs without you, travel insurance can cover costs to catch up at the next port.
+But arriving early is always better than relying on a claim.

 6